winkj/air-quality-demo-mbed/README.md

 ## Software downloads

 Please download a current release ZIP file from https://github.com/winkj/aqdemo-mbed/releases.
-It will be use in subsequent sections
+It will be used in subsequent sections

 ## Dashboard setup